centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-create-standard-map.md

 ## Create a map from an existing container

+Use containers when you want to create multiple levels of your map.
+Each level represents a container.
+- In the view mode, each container becomes a map with its own status.
+- In the editor mode, each level becomes a tab.
+Then you can navigate between containers using the different tabs.

-You can create a view that is directly linked to a container.
+You can create a view directly from a container.
 This is useful when you want to share the sublevel of a view to a different profile without duplicating its contents or assigning full access to the main view.

 1. Right-click the container and click **Create map from container**.
 2. Name the container.